open-mmlab/mmpose/docs/getting_started.md

 Optional arguments are:

-- `--validate` (**strongly recommended**): Perform evaluation at every k (default value is 5 epochs during the training.
 - `--work-dir ${WORK_DIR}`: Override the working directory specified in the config file.
 - `--resume-from ${CHECKPOINT_FILE}`: Resume from a previous checkpoint file.
+- `--no-validate`: Whether not to evaluate the checkpoint during training.
 - `--gpus ${GPU_NUM}`: Number of gpus to use, which is only applicable to non-distributed training.
+- `--gpu-ids ${GPU_IDS}`: IDs of gpus to use, which is only applicable to non-distributed training.
 - `--seed ${SEED}`: Seed id for random state in python, numpy and pytorch to generate random numbers.
 - `--deterministic`: If specified, it will set deterministic options for CUDNN backend.
+- `--cfg-options CFG_OPTIONS`: Override some settings in the used config, the key-value pair in xxx=yyy format will be merged into config file.
+For example, '--cfg-options model.backbone.depth=18 model.backbone.with_cp=True'.
-- `JOB_LAUNCHER`: Items for distributed job initialization launcher.
+- `--launcher ${JOB_LAUNCHER}`: Items for distributed job initialization launcher.
 Allowed choices are `none`, `pytorch`, `slurm`, `mpi`.
 Especially, if set to none, it will test in a non-distributed mode.
+- `--autoscale-lr`: If specified, it will automatically scale lr with the number of gpus by [Linear Scaling Rule](https://arxiv.org/abs/1706.02677).
 - `LOCAL_RANK`: ID for local rank.
 If not specified, it will be set to 0.
-- `--autoscale-lr`: If specified, it will automatically scale lr with the number of gpus by [Linear Scaling Rule](https://arxiv.org/abs/1706.02677).

 Difference between `resume-from` and `load-from`:
 `resume-from` loads both the model weights and optimizer status, and the epoch is also inherited from the specified checkpoint.
 It is usually used for resuming the training process that is interrupted accidentally.